osilander/203.311/Week4/Week4.md

 `conda` will sit around looking for the recipe for a minute, and then it should ask you whether you want to install the software.
 Simply press `enter` or type `Y` and press `enter`.
 Let's now get to the task at hand for today: analyzing DNA sequences from SARS-CoV-2.

 ### SARS-CoV-2 Genome Sequencing
-In the past 2.5 years, SARS-CoV-2 (the causative agent of COVID-19) has become one of the most extensivley sequenced organisms on earth, with close to ten million whole genome sequences available.
+In the past 2.5 years, SARS-CoV-2 (the causative agent of COVID-19) has become one of the most extensivley sequenced organisms on earth, with close to [ten million whole genome sequences available](https://www.nature.com/articles/d41586-021-03698-7 "Nature article on Omicron"), and two million sequence [by the UK alone](https://www.gov.uk/government/news/uk-completes-over-2-million-sars-cov-2-whole-genome-sequences "gov.uk press release").
 SARS-CoV-2 genome sequencing is performed for two primary reasons: (1) to track the emergence of new and possibly more virulent variants, and (2) to track transmission between people.
 It is this second application that is (until recently) the primarily application used in New Zealand, in constrast to most other countries (again, until recently with the emergence of the Omicron variant).

 #### QUESTION
 1. Why has SARS-CoV-2 genome sequencing been used more commonly for transmission tracking in New Zealand compared to other countries?